Mark Lanegan: Screaming Trees (1984–2000)

 Sweet Oblivion was the band's breakout album and included the singles "Nearly Lost You", "Dollar Bill", "Shadow of the Season", and "Butterfly".
-The first two singles gained considerable airtime on alternative rock radio stations, while the video for "Nearly Lost You" became an MTV and alternative radio hit in the fall of 1992, thanks to the momentum of the Singles soundtrack.
+The first two singles gained considerable airtime on alternative rock radio stations, while the video for "Nearly Lost You" became an MTV and alternative radio hit in the fall of 1992, thanks to the momentum of the soundtrack of the film Singles, which features the song.
 "Nearly Lost You" peaked at number 5 on the Modern Rock Tracks and number 50 in the United Kingdom and was the band's first single to chart outside the United States.
 Sweet Oblivion sold a total of 300,000 copies in the United States.

 After a hiatus brought about by in-fighting and uncertainty over the quality of the music they were recording, the band's final album, Dust, was released in 1996.
 The album spawned several singles, including "All I Know" and "Dying Days", and peaked at number 134 on the Billboard 200.
 Reaching number 39 on the Canadian album chart, it was the only Screaming Trees album to chart outside the United States.
 Despite consistently favorable reviews, the album did not match the commercial success of Sweet Oblivion.
 Following the Dust tour in the United States, Screaming Trees took another hiatus for Lanegan to begin his work on his third solo album, Scraps at Midnight.
 The band headed back into the studio in 1999 and recorded several demos and shopped them around to labels, but no label was willing to take them on.
 The band played a few surprise shows in early 2000, and then following a concert to celebrate the opening of Seattle's Experience Music Project they unexpectedly announced their official breakup.

 When asked in 2021 about the '90s grunge movement, Lanegan commented, "It's not something that was contrived or cooked up around the campfire somewhere.
 It just happened organically.
 It's hard for me to comment, because there's always great new music and there probably always will be — as long as the sun keeps shining."